WaylonWalker/waylonwalker.com/pages/til/dunk-is-my-new-diff-pager.md

 this point.
 I am making it my default pager, because I know what I am doing and can quickly shift back if I need to, no sweat.
-If you are a little less comfortable with the command line, terminal, or reading any issues that might eome up, it might be best if you just pipe into Dunk when you want to use it.
+If you are a little less comfortable with the command line, terminal, or reading any issues that might come up, it might be best if you just pipe into Dunk when you want to use it.

+The author really cautions the use of it as your default pager this early, I'm just showing that it's possible, and I'm trying it.

+> He notes that it might have some issues especially with partially staged files.

 ## try it